 The basket with the braided bottom is unique to Palau.
 The basket with the spiral bottom is unique to the Chamorro culture of Guahan (Guam).

 This finely woven basket is called ketekete and is unique to the islands of Fiji.
+It usually takes two young shoots to match up the 4 sections needed to make this finely woven basket.

 Fanciful ornaments can be made using a single leaflet that is folded, twisted and inserted.